dmajda/codie/README.md

     var Codie = require("codie");

 In browser, include the Codie library in your web page or application using the `<script>` tag.
-Codie will be available via the `Codie` global object.
+Codie will be available in the `Codie` global object.

 Using a template is a two-step process.
 First you need to compile the template text into a template function.
 Then you need to call this function with data to be filled into the template.
 Compiling saves time when you use the same template multiple times.